-If you still see your reviews disappearing without reason, simply focus on getting more positive reviews through genuine processes such as encouraging customers to leave informative feedback, resolving customers’ issues, and improving your product quality altogether.
+If you still see your reviews disappearing without reason, focus on getting more positive reviews through genuine processes such as encouraging customers to leave informative feedback, resolving customers’ issues, and improving your product quality altogether.

 Amazon’s Early Reviewer Program:

 The program costs $60, which is not much for genuine product reviews.
 However, there is no guarantee that all your reviews will be positive.
-Some of them can be very critical; in that case, you have no options but to improve the quality of your product/service.
+Some of them can be very critical; in that case, you have no option but to improve the quality of your product/service.

 Send Fewer Review Requests:

 If you are using Amazon Autoresponder to get your buyers to leave a review, sometimes you end up having plenty of them, which will result in an unusual activity in Amazon’s eyes regardless of the intention of reviewers.

 If you get bulk reviews quickly, the Amazon Review Activity program might treat it as a faux activity and suspend your listings.

 To avoid this situation, send fewer requests to your customers or at least a sensible gap between the requests.